-- He is afraid that someone might still be in the house.
+- He is afraid that someone might be in the house with him.

 Please note that though we know more of substance about the situation, the passage that conveyed this information is roughly half the length of the one that told us less.